Back to Blog

 Acknowledge the Nuance: When SaaS Still Makes Sense (and the Risks of Building)

-While we champion ownership, it’s crucial to acknowledge its limitations and the legitimate reasons businesses rely on SaaS:
+While we champion strategic ownership, it’s crucial for any discerning leader to acknowledge its nuances and the legitimate reasons businesses rely on SaaS.
+Our approach isn't a blanket condemnation, but a call for deliberate decision-making.

-• Risk Mitigation: SaaS transfers maintenance, security updates, and infrastructure management to the vendor.
-Building your own means you assume these responsibilities, requiring internal expertise or reliable partners.
+• Risk Mitigation: SaaS vendors bear the burden of maintenance, security updates, and underlying infrastructure management.
+Building your own means assuming these critical responsibilities, demanding internal expertise or dependable partners.

-• Speed to Market: For non-core functions or initial validation, SaaS offers unparalleled speed.
-A CRM can be provisioned in a day, custom building takes weeks or months.
+• Speed to Market: For non-core functions, initial validation, or temporary needs, SaaS offers unparalleled deployment speed.
+A new CRM can be provisioned in days; a custom build takes weeks or months.

-• Cost Elasticity: For very small businesses, the low upfront cost of SaaS, even with rising prices, might be more manageable than a capital expenditure for custom development.
+• Cost Elasticity for Small Scale: For very small businesses or those with minimal usage, the low upfront cost of SaaS, even with rising prices, might be more manageable than a capital expenditure for custom development.

-• Talent Scarcity: Finding and retaining skilled developers can be challenging and costly.
-The 'build' decision must account for this operational reality.
+• Talent Scarcity: Finding, hiring, and retaining skilled developers can be challenging and costly.
+The 'build' decision must account for this operational reality and the long-term resource investment.

-How do you discern if custom ownership is the right path for your business?
-Use our Asset Test:
+How do you discern if strategic custom ownership is the right path for your business?
+Use our Asset Test—a critical framework for evaluating your current software landscape:

 Verification Checklist

-• Is the process this software supports unique to your competitive advantage or core differentiator?
+• Is the specific process or functionality this software supports truly unique to your competitive advantage or core differentiator in the market?

-• Do you envision selling this company within the next 5-10 years, and maximizing its valuation?
+• Do you envision selling this company within the next 3-7 years, and are you committed to maximizing its enterprise valuation?

-• Are your current SaaS fees escalating faster than your revenue growth?
+• Are your current SaaS expenditures for this particular function escalating faster than your revenue growth, disproportionately impacting your profitability?

-• Does your existing SaaS solution fundamentally restrict your ability to scale operations or adapt to market changes?
+• Does your existing SaaS solution fundamentally restrict your ability to innovate, scale operations, or adapt rapidly to evolving market conditions?

-• Would owning this specific intellectual property tangibly increase your company’s long-term valuation?
+• Would owning this specific intellectual property tangibly increase your company’s long-term valuation, market differentiation, or strategic appeal to investors?

-• Are you consistently paying for a multitude of SaaS features you never utilize?
+• Are you consistently paying for a multitude of SaaS features you never utilize, essentially subsidizing the vendor’s broader product roadmap?

-• Is your primary SaaS vendor’s product roadmap diverging from your evolving business needs?
+• Is your primary SaaS vendor’s product roadmap diverging from your unique and evolving business needs, creating a strategic misalignment?

-• Could a custom build, focused on your critical functions, realistically pay for itself through efficiencies or valuation uplift within 24 months?
+• Could a focused custom build, addressing your critical functions, realistically pay for itself through direct cost savings, efficiency gains, or an undeniable valuation uplift within 18-36 months?

-Shifting to ownership isn’t about grand, immediate overhauls.
-It’s a strategic, iterative process.
-You don’t begin by attempting to build the next Google; you start by building intelligent, targeted assets.
+Shifting from perpetual renting to strategic ownership isn't about grand, immediate overhauls.
+It’s a deliberate, iterative process.
+You don’t begin by attempting to build the next Google; you start by building intelligent, targeted assets that solve critical, high-value problems.

 1

-Categorize every SaaS tool you subscribe to.
-Highlight those costing >$10K/year, and critically, those that underpin a core business function or competitive edge.
+Categorize every SaaS tool.
+Highlight those costing >$10K/year *and* those that underpin a core business function or competitive edge.
+These are your 'Goldilocks' targets: significant enough to matter, but not yet enterprise-scale.

 2

-Pinpoint a single, high-friction, inefficient process where existing SaaS solutions fail you, or where your unique approach provides an advantage.
-This is your ideal first build target.
+Focus on a single, high-friction, inefficient process where existing SaaS solutions fail you, or where your unique approach provides an undeniable advantage.
+This is your ideal first build target – a problem whose custom solution creates a clear, measurable impact.

 3

 Develop a focused, proprietary tool that addresses that critical function.
-Resist feature creep; start small, solve one problem exceptionally well, and prove the concept.
+Resist feature creep; start small, solve one problem exceptionally well, and prove the concept's value internally or with a beta group.
+Speed to initial value is paramount.

 4

 Once the MVP proves effective, iterate.
 Gradually add features, replace additional rented tools, or enhance existing capabilities.
-Each successful increment exponentially increases your IP value and reduces dependency.
+Each successful increment exponentially increases your IP value, reduces dependency, and builds internal confidence for future strategic builds.

 Stop Renting, Start Owning.
-Reclaim Your Balance Sheet.
+Recalibrate Your Balance Sheet.

-Your software is not just an operational cost; it’s the engine of your business.
+Your software is not merely an operational cost; it’s the kinetic energy of your business.
 It should be the most valuable, appreciating asset on your balance sheet, not a perpetual drain on your credit card.
-The future of B2B tech success lies in strategic ownership.
+The future of B2B tech success lies in strategic ownership—a deliberate path to greater control, differentiation, and undeniable enterprise value.
 Begin your journey with a Technical Blueprint to uncover your first, most impactful ownership opportunity.
 Let’s build something lasting, together.

 Read This Next